BridgetteMag/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the 10 last lines
+Display the first 10 lines